prithuls/BSA-UNR/content/authors/syeda-kaosar-jahan-barkha/_index.md

 ---
 # Display name
-title: "Mohammad Farhan"
+title: "Syeda Kaosar Jahan Barkha"

 # Username (this should match the folder name and the name on publications)
 authors:
-  - "mohammad-farhan"
+  - "syeda-kaosar-jahan-barkha"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Secretary of BSA
+role: Graduate Teaching Assistant

 # Organizations/Affiliations
 organizations: